KorenLeslieCohen/preloader/README.md

 ## Preloader

-Create a preloader using CSS and JavaScript.
+Create a <a href="http://www.korenlc.com/page-preloader-with-css-and-javascript/" target="_blank">page preloader using CSS and JavaScript</a>.